 Another idea is to place a small wooden mandir unit against a wall.
 It won’t take up too much space in the kitchen and can be easily moved around when cleaning the floor.

 If your kitchen has a storeroom attached to it, how about converting it into a pooja room?
 It’s a great option for creating a pooja room in a private space that is cut off from the rest of the home.

 Design a special backdrop for one of the walls in the kitchen and build a counter and shelves on it for displaying the idols and accessories.
-Build a cabinet under the counter for storing pooja items.
+While designing a pooja mandir in kitchen, make sure to build a cabinet under the counter for storing pooja items.

 In an open-plan home that has the living, dining and kitchen in a single space, the pooja room can be incorporated in a niche on the wall, which visually separates the kitchen from the other social spaces.
 The pooja shelves can be tucked away behind a wooden or mirrored door to keep the space looking clutter free.